Emergency Dentist – Marshall, TX

 Even if you are unsure whether or not your situation is an emergency, go ahead and give our office a call anyway.
 Describe your situation, and we’ll let you know if you should come see us.
 However, if you suspect that someone has a broken bone, or if they are bleeding for more than 10 minutes, be sure to head straight to your local emergency room.

 A dental emergency may be the result of a longstanding dental problem, or it may be the result of a traumatic injury.
-Dr. Parker and our team are equipped to handle both types of situations!
-Before your appointment with us, however, there may be some things you can do on your own to minimize your pain and the damage to your oral health.
+Thankfully, Dr. Parker and our team have plenty of experience and are well equipped to handle any urgent dental situation you may be facing.
+Below, you’ll find the most common dental emergencies we treat, as well as how you should handle them at home.

 How to Prevent Dental Emergencies